A monthly festival featuring...

 Explore three outdoor sculptures on this quick guided tour in the arts circle area.
 Meet at the art museum activity booth.
 Tours limited to 15 minutes. | 5:15 p.m., 5:30 p.m., 5:45 p.m., 6:00 p.m.

-See images of renovation plans.
+See images of the renovation plans.
 Build your dream museum with architecture series Legos.
-Tell us what you’d like to see, hear, do in your new museum.
+Tell us what you’d like to see, hear, do in your future museum.

 The First Thursdays Festival is a celebration of contemporary arts & humanities on the IU Bloomington campus.
-The festival is always free and open to all members of the public, with performances and activities around the Showalter Arts Plaza from 5:00 p.m. to 8:00 p.m., followed by featured evening events at venues across campus.
+The festival is always free and open to all members of the public, with performances and activities around the Showalter Arts Plaza in front of the IU Auditorium from 5:00 p.m. to 7:30 p.m., followed by featured evening events at venues across campus.